 MONEY

-Being a micro-consultant means you’re not advising on the full scope of your expertise, but just a tiny, niche area of it at a time.
+Being a micro-consultant means you’re not advising on the full scope of your expertise, but just a tiny, niche area of it per client..

 This is why you might have been micro-consulting all along without even realizing it.